MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 > [!TIP]
 > With containers, virtual environments aren't needed unless you're using them for testing or other reasons.
 If you use virtual environments, don't copy them into the Docker image.
 Use the *\.dockerignore* file to exclude them.

-You can think of Docker containers as providing similar capabilities as virtual environments, but with further improvements in reproducibility and portability as a Docker container can be run anywhere containers can be run, regardless of OS.
+You can think of Docker containers as providing similar capabilities as virtual environments, but with further improvements in reproducibility and portability.
+Docker container can be run anywhere containers can be run, regardless of OS.

 A Docker container contains your Python project code and everything that code needs to run.
 To get to that point, you need to build your Python project code into a Docker image, and then create container, a runnable instance of that image.